Gajol/IT-Notes/Notes/Integrations/ServiceMesh.md

     - easy to configure rules
     - fine-grained control @ Application (Layer 7) and Network (Layer 4)
     - rules based on {source client id, client input type, % distribution, geography, ..}
-    - deployment patterns {canaary, A/B testing, ...}
+    - deployment patterns {canary, A/B testing, ...}
   - Security: (very difficult feature in distributed cloud application is to secure the communication between services, data encryption and authentication)
     - challenging since coding the logic each service is complicated.
     - Istio has a feature that establishes secure channel between services (managing service id, certificates and mTLS handshaking)